Stream Kayo Sports for 14 days FREE and no lock-in contract

 When is the US Open?

-The 2020 US Open is going ahead as planned from 31 August to 13 September.
+The 2021 US Open is being held from 31 August to 13 September (AEST).
 Held at the Billie Jean Tennis Center in Flushing, New York, Arthur Ashe Stadium will again be the venue for the finals.

 How to watch or live stream the US Open